altaired/katacoda-scenarios/scheduled-kubeless/step6.md

 ## Check the log

-The following command can be used to check the logs of the function:
+The following command can be used to print the logs of the function:

 `kubeless function logs endpoint`{{execute}}